oxomoxo/jsl-esp32-http/README.md

     - plain segments: if the incoming segment matches a child name search the branch for a matching leaf, if no leaf is returned test regexes
     - regex segments: if the incoming segment matches a regex search the branch for a matching leaf, if no leaf is returned possibly return the leaf (the actual callback)
     - leaf

+The regexes have a simple sytax : `{argname:regex}` where the match from the regex (Ecmascript idiom) will be stored in argname.

 ### Install